MicrosoftDocs/learn/learn-pr/azure/azure-java-app-enable-authentication-authorization/includes/4-signin-with-msal.md

     ```

+### MSAL API to acquire tokens

-2. MSAL provides `acquireToken` methods to initiate the authentication flow and return an `AuthenticationResult` containing the authentication tokens.
+MSAL provides `acquireToken` methods to initiate the authentication flow and return an `AuthenticationResult` containing the authentication tokens.

     When a user completes sign in, an ID token is returned in the authentication result containing some basic authentication claims like user principle name, email, etc.